Skip to Content

 33333 Pacific Coast Hwy, Dana Point, CA

 Ready for an only-in-L.A.-event?
-Then head to Dana Point for the Surfing Santa Competition happening this weekend on Saturday, November 19th and Sunday, November 20th.
+Then head to Dana Point for the Surfing Santa Competition happening on Saturday, November 18th.
 This special event benefits Surfers Healing, “the original surf camp for children with autism.”
 Contestants will be dressed as Santa or other holiday-inspired characters as they participate in a surfing and stand-up paddle board competition.
 The event is free for spectators to attend.
-Details are available online.
+Check the website for more details as they become available.

 Surfing Santa